thi-ng/umbrella/packages/meta-css/tpl.readme.md

 #### readme.meta

-The naming convention used by the [default specs](https://github.com/thi-ng/umbrella/blob/develop/packages/meta-css/specs/base-specs.json) so far is loosely/partially based on [tachyons.io](https://tachyons.io), with the important difference of media query handling.
+The naming convention used by the [default framework specs](https://github.com/thi-ng/umbrella/blob/develop/packages/meta-css/specs/base-specs.json) so far is loosely/partially based on [tachyons.io](https://tachyons.io), with the important difference of media query handling.
 Here, any class token can be